sensorberg-dev/windows10-sdk/README.md

 # Sensorberg SDK for Windows BETA #

 # Please note there is a BETA release.
 There is some issues that still need to be resolved.
+Check the list of [issues](https://github.com/sensorberg-dev/windows10-sdk/issues) to see all issues.

 ## Compatibility ##